 Certain life changes can also bring up anxiety for children, including starting a new school, being away from home, tests and exams, and going through puberty.
-Shy children may also feel anxious in social situations (read more about how to help your shy child here).
+Shy children may also feel anxious in social situations.

 Most foster children will have a degree of trauma in their past and may deal with occasional anxiety due to recurring instability in their lives – but these worries become a problem when they begin to impact on daily activities.

 Anxiety presents in different ways for different children, spanning both mood and physical changes.

 Changes in a child’s behaviours and demeanour can indicate a growing problem.
 Irritability and clinginess, being tense and fidgety, and having frequent crying fits or emotional outbursts can all be signs of stress.
 Children can also lack confidence, experience negative thoughts, or attempt to avoid triggering situations, such as going to school or seeing friends.

 Difficulty sleeping, such as waking in the night or having bad dreams, is a common sign of anxiety.
 Loss of appetite, wetting the bed, and frequent headaches or tummy upset are also symptoms to watch for.

 Causes of anxiety in children

 Childhood can be tough, particularly for foster children who experience more instability and change than most.
 Big life changes – such as being put into foster care or changing carers – can trigger anxiety, as can traumas like car accidents, house fires, or witnessing or experiencing abuse.